HOMO FABER FELLOWSHIP

 ©Stefano Maniero

-How did you discover this craft?
+How did you discover silk screen printing?

-When are you satisfied with yourself?
+When are you satisfied with your work?

 Could your craft be considered in danger?